 Visit the Ybor City Museum State Park

-A must-do when in Ybor City and for only $4 to learn about the town’s humble beginnings is a bargain.
+A must-do in a Tampa Bay itinerary is learning about the history of Ybor City.
+For only $4, learning about the town’s humble beginnings is a bargain.

-Located inside what use to be the first Cuban Bread bakery in the U.S., you will see the original ovens used back in the 1920s and a beautiful Mediterranean-style garden.
+Located inside what used to be the first Cuban Bread bakery in the U.S., you will see the original ovens used back in the 1920s and a beautiful Mediterranean-style garden.

-On the tour you will also get to step inside a historic casita that the first Cuban immigrants lived in.
+On the tour, you will also get to step inside a historic casita where the first Cuban immigrants lived.

 - Cost: $4